All Episodes

 That's in this bill.

-Decades Republicans have been talking about doing it.
+Medicaid block granting, decades Republicans have been talking about doing it.

 We finally put it in this bill and it's going to pass.

-And you don't view that those that criticize that as a new entitlement, they're not accurate?
+And you don't view that, those that criticize that as a new entitlement, they're not accurate?

-Well, well, it's not a new entitlement, frankly, it's conservative orthodoxy.
+Well, it's not a new entitlement.

-Is the Heritage endorsed it?
+Has Heritage endorsed it?

 All right, last question.

-You think you will have a bill that Rand Paul, the Freedom Caucus, the study group, Ted Cruz, Tom Cotton, Marco Rubio, uh Heritage Action, Cato, Americans for Prosperity, Freedom Works will support.
+At the end of the day, you think you will have a bill that Rand Paul, the Freedom Caucus, the study group, Ted Cruz, Tom Cotton, Mark Orubio, Heritage Action, Cato, Americans for Prosperity, Freedom Works will support.

-I believe Mark Meadows, Dave Bratt, Mark Meadows, Dave Bratt, and Jim Jordan will support it.
+And believe Mark Meadows, Dave Bratt, Mark Meadows, Dave Bratt, and Jim Jordan will support it.

-We're having good conversations with all of them, and you know, while they're not at yes, I think they're very close on a number of those items.
+And, you know, while they're not at yes, I think they're very close on a number of those items.

 Not every one of them, but most of them are very close to being there, and we're working with them on the final elements.